hazardland/sql.py/README.md

 LEFT JOIN "site"."category" ON "category"."id"="product"."category_id"
 ```

+#Setup
 **pgsql-table** works with PostgreSQL using **psycopg2** connector module.
 It gets database connection using user defined Table.get_db function and returns using Table.put_db function.
 By this two function you can implement connection pool where get_db will accuire free connection from pool and put_db will return it back.
-Here is quick setup of config.py for **pgsql-table**:
+Here is quick setup of ```config.py``` for **pgsql-table**:

 ```python
 import sys